Moo-Ack-Productions/MCprep/README.md

 TO INSTALL MCprep
 ======

-### Click the link below and download the .zip file (re-zip if auto-unzipped into a folder necessary), install into blender 2.7 or 2.8.
+### Click the link below and download the .zip file (re-zip if auto-unzipped into a folder necessary), install into blender (2.72 through 3.0 supported)

 [![Install MCprep](/visuals/mcprep_download.png)](https://theduckcow.com/dev/blender/mcprep-download/)